Alfonso67/Php/README.md

 5. Make a booking by selecting a room and providing the necessary details.
 6. View and manage your bookings in the "My Bookings" section.
 7. Log out when you're done.
+8. for acces to the dashoboard the credential are: username user pass:administrator

 ## File Structure